gatemediang/fastapi-book-management-api/README.md

     uvicorn api.main:app --reload
     ```

-## Docker Setup

-1. Build and run the Docker containers:
-    ```sh
-    docker-compose up --build
-    ```

-2. Access the application at `http://localhost`.

 ## CI/CD Pipeline

 This project uses GitHub Actions for CI/CD.
 The pipeline is defined in `.github/workflows/test.yml` and `.github/workflows/cd.yml`.

-## Deployment

-The application is deployed using Docker and Nginx.
-Ensure that the server has Docker and Docker Compose installed.

-1. Pull the latest Docker image and run the containers:
-    ```sh
-    docker pull yourusername/fastapi-app:latest
-    docker-compose down
-    docker-compose up -d
-    ```
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.